NoriSte/reactjsday-2019-testing-course/book/jest-101/expect-object.md

-# Expect Object
+# The Expect object

-The `expect` global object is not only used to retrieve matcher for a given value, it has very handy utilities for assertion too
+The `expect` global object is not only used to retrieve matcher for a given value, but it also has very handy utilities for assertions too.

 ### `expect.anything`

-expect.anything() matches anything but null or undefined.
-You can use it inside toEqual or toBeCalledWith instead of a literal value.
+`expect.anything()` matches anything but `null` or `undefined`.
+You can use it inside `toEqual` or `toBeCalledWith` instead of a literal value.
 For example, if you want to check that a mock function is called with a non-null argument

 ```js
 test("anything", () => {